gfwu61/legal-system-rag-ChromaDB/README.md

 # 1. Project Overview

-The goal of this project is to build a complete legal RAG pipeline for German tenancy law.
+An end-to-end RAG pipeline demonstrating professional AI engineering practices using a curated set of German tenancy law texts

 The system follows this general architecture: